codemarc/tmdp-doc/README.md

 ## Mission Statement

 By using the Miracle Developers Process (tmdp), we harness seasoned expertise and cutting-edge generative artificial intelligence (genai) technology to deliver exceptional results.
-Our process, built by enabling t-shaped software professionals with 30+ years of experience to use genai to drive automation and innovation a predictable, repeatable and reliable manner, creating  a rich pool of know-how in software development, ecommerce practices, cloud technologies, DevOps automations, and integration solutions.
-By deeply embracing the growing genai toolchain, we provide transformative solutions to delight our clients
+Our process, starts by enabling t-shaped software professionals with 30+ years of experience to use genai for everything.
+Tpmd drives innovation in a predictable, repeatable and reliable manner and creates a rich pool of artifacts used in software development, ecommerce, cloud enablement, devops automation, and integration solutions.
+By deeply embracing the growing genai toolchain, we provide transformative solutions to delight our clients.

 This mission statement is built using Chat GPT4o.

 ## Toolchain